CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/01c-Use-Data-Factory-pipelines-in-Microsoft-Fabric.md

 ## Lab objectives
 In this lab, you will perform:

-- Create a lakehouse
+- Task 1: Create a lakehouse
-- Create a pipeline
+- Task 2: Create a pipeline
-- Create a notebook
+- Task 3: Create a notebook
-- Modify the pipeline
+- Task 4: Modify the pipeline

 ## Estimated timing: 60 minutes